 Prior to start of drilling for implants, JawRef is placed in the patient.s mouth, the drill tag is latched on the drill clamp, and the drill axis location is calibrated in a single motion.
 When a

-new drill bit is inserted, its length and diameter are calibrated simply by touching a point on the JawTag prior to inserting it into the mouth.
+new drill bit is inserted, its length is calibrated simply by touching a point on the JawTag prior to inserting it into the mouth.

 display that guides the hand motions of the surgeons towards precisely locating the planned entry point, adjusting the drill axis to the planned angle, and drilling to the planned depth.
 Planning can also be done "on the fly"